List of Falcon Crest characters: Main characters

-A ruthless businessman, Richard first appears as the allegedly illegitimate outcast son of Angela's husband Douglas, having inherited half of his father's newspaper, the San Francisco Globe.
+A ruthless businessman, Richard first appears as the (ostensibly illegitimate) outcast son of Angela's husband Douglas, having inherited half of his father's newspaper, the San Francisco Globe.
 Richard proves to be a formidable adversary of both Angela and Chase, and later even manages to gain a one-third ownership of Falcon Crest.
 Bent on revenge for being outcast as a child, it is later discovered that Richard is actually Angela's son who was reported to have died as a newborn infant by doctors.
 He is also the father of Michael Channing, following his relationship with businesswoman Cassandra Wilder.
 He is blackmailed into marrying Maggie's sister Terry Hartford, and later marries Maggie herself.
 Following her death, he marries Maggie's second cousin, Lauren Daniels.
 After he joined the series in 1982, actor David Selby appeared in all the episodes until the series concluded in 1990.